solutions-and-workarounds-for-sharePoint-permission-limits

 How do I get started with SharePoint Structure Creator?

-You can have a look at the pricing information and then just follow the easy steps found in the online documentation.
+SharePoint Structure Creator has it own trial available, both a SaaS trial and a self-hosted trial.
+You can also have a look at the pricing information and then just follow the easy steps found in the online documentation.

 Then you can rest assured that this is a problem you won't ever have to worry about again.
 Connecting Software ensures the forward compatibility of this solution, so even when you upgrade your infrastructure, you are still covered!